CareThru

-Caregiving rarely arrives with a manual.
-One day you're managing work, meals, and appointments.
-The next, you're tracking medications, coordinating siblings, preparing for doctor visits, and quietly wondering whether your loved one is okay.
-Not just physically, but in the ways that are harder to name.
+The next you're tracking medications, coordinating siblings, preparing for doctor visits, and quietly wondering whether your loved one is truly okay.

 The full picture of caregiving

-Two things are true at once.
+Two things are always true at once.

 The challenges caregivers carry